broadinstitute/install-gcs-connector/README.md

 ### Install GCS Connector

-Make sure you have `pyspark` or `hail` installed and are are logged into to gcloud via
+Make sure you have `pyspark` or `hail` installed and are are logged in to to gcloud via

 `gcloud auth login`  or  `gcloud auth application-default login`

-To install the GCS connector in pyspark, run:
+Then, to install the GCS connector in pyspark, run:
 ```
 curl https://raw.githubusercontent.com/bw2/install-gcs-connector/master/install_gcs_connector.py | python3
 ```